 The paper proceeds by reviewing the relevant literature from economics and political science in the next section.
 Section 3 goes over background on Southern history, describing the mechanisms tested in the paper.
 Section 4 provides a simple model that generates predictions about the effect of disenfranchisement on redistribution, migration, and land prices under different assumptions about the labor market.
 The model also generates simple formulas relating the reduced form estimates to welfare.
 Section 5 explains the identification strategy, which is based on contiguous county pairs, and discusses potential biases.
 Section 6 describes the various data sources and the construction of the education data.
 Section 7 presents results.
-Section 8 conducts a preliminary calibration and Section 9 concludes.
+Section 8 calculates the incidence of disenfranchisement across different groups and Section 9 concludes.